 What teaching subjects are eligible for Government funding?

-The National College for Teaching & Leadership (NCTL) has set aside funding for Subject Knowledge Enhancement (SKE) courses for postgraduate School Direct and Initial Teacher Training trainees.
+The Department for Education (DfE) has set aside funding for Subject Knowledge Enhancement (SKE) courses for postgraduate School Direct and Initial Teacher Training trainees.
 SKE funding is available for SKE subjects; Biology, Computing, Chemistry, English, Geography, Maths, Modern Languages and Physics.
-Course funding is also available to participants who have accepted a conditional offer of a place on a NCTL funded undergraduate ITT route with QTS.
+Course funding is also available to participants who have accepted a conditional offer of a place on a DfE funded undergraduate ITT route with QTS.

-Course funding has been confirmed until September 2018 and is available so long as you have an offer for a place on a teacher training course with a condition that states the completion of an SKE course.
+Course funding is available so long as you have an offer for a place on a teacher training course with a condition that states the completion of an SKE course.
+All SKE funding by subject can be viewed on the DfE website.

 How do I know whether I am eligible for SKE bursary?